 FOOD...is still the call by St Mary residents on lockdown

-FINANCIALLY devastated and hungry, residents in locked-down in some St Mary South Eastern communities are calling for food.
+FINANCIALLY devastated and hungry, residents locked down in some St Mary South Eastern communities are calling for food.

 Just two days into a 14-day quarantine imposed on Annotto Bay, Juno Pen in Enfield, Iter Boreale, and Dover by the Ministry of Health and Wellness (MOHW) to contain the spread of COVID-19, locals say their cupboards are empty.